TV2 (Turkish TV channel)

-teve2 is a Turkish entertainment channel owned by the Demirören Group.
+TV2 (stylised in all lowercase) is a Turkish entertainment channel owned by the Demirören Group.
 The channel launched on 18 August 2012, with the tv2 name to replace TNT, which had decided to withdraw from the Turkish market due to difficulty.
 In 10 October 2016, the channel changed its name to teve2.
 Like most Turkish channels, both local and foreign programs are shown on the channel, and the foreign programs may be broadcast either dubbed or in their original language.
 The channel is mostly known for its broadcast of the game show Kelime Oyunu (Word Game in English).
+On 31 December 2025, the channel reverted its name to TV2.